robert-annies/toast/README.md

       Link:  "http://www.example.com/coconuts/31"
     --> 200

-Toast uses the (unusual) methods LINK and UNLINK in order to express the action of linking or unlinking existing resources.
+Toast uses the (unusual) HTTP verbs LINK and UNLINK in order to express the action of linking or unlinking existing resources.
 The above request will add _Coconut#31_ to the association _Banana#coconuts_.